 Look at each day of the week to take stock of what you have going on and make note of particularly busy times.
 While you're at it, check the weather app, too.
 Since Houston weather is notoriously unpredictable, I also check the app each morning but it's still helpful to have a rough idea of how the week will play out weather-wise as you pencil in any additional plans.
 Assessing my calendar at the beginning of each week helps me plan ahead for busy days, pick outfits, plan meals, and more.
 Things are bound to either pop up or get cancelled along the way but this quick little practice helps you not be caught off guard throughout the week.

-Plan and/or Prep Meals
+Plan and/or Prepare Meals for the Week

 My weeks go SO much more smoothly when I prep and pack breakfasts, healthy snacks, and lunches.
 I don't execute a full meal prep each every single week because my work and blogging schedule can fluctuate.
 But I always plan.
 Even you if aren't cooking meals for the week, you can think ahead to what days you have lunch meetings, will need to order or pick up a meal, etc. and plan accordingly.